romgrk/barbar.nvim/README.md

   icon_close_tab_modified = '●',
   icon_pinned = '車',

+  -- After this long with no activity, consider the user idle -- (used for BufferOrderByTime) idle_timeout = 5,

   -- Sets the maximum padding width with which to surround each tab maximum_padding = 1,